fabien-h/macos-web-dev-setup/README.md

 8. **img optim** to optimize the other images
 9. **skyfont** to get google webfonts on my computer

-### xcode

-What you want is not always xcode.
-What you want is the ios devices simulator.
-From far the best way to preview a design on an iphone or an ipad. <https://itunes.apple.com/fr/app/xcode>.
-There are many problem you will just never encounter in chrome that you need to adress.
-The simulator is perfect for that.

 ### Android studio

 https://developer.android.com/studio/index.html